 - Do not attempt to lift or hold any load that is greater than these rated values at their specified load radii and height. - The rated lift capacities are based on the machine being level and situated on a firm supporting surface.
-For safe lifting, the operator is expected to make due allowance for the particular job conditions such as soft or uneven ground, non-level condition, load to the machine sides, hazardous conditions, experience of personnel, etc. The operator and other personnel should fully acquaint themselves with the operator's manual furnished by the manufacturer before operating this machine.
-When operating the machine, the safety rules of the equipment must also be followed. - Do not travel while lifting a load; It is very dangerous. - Do not lift loads when the boom is being swung to the right or left.
-Doing so could cause the machine to tip over.
+For safe lifting, the operator is expected to make due allowance for the particular job conditions such as soft or uneven ground, non-level condition, load to the machine sides, hazardous conditions. experience of personnel, etc. The operator and other personnel should fully acquaint themselves with the operator's manual furnished by the manufacturer before operating this machine.
+When operating the machine, the safety rules of the equipment must also be followed. - Do not travel while lifting a load; It is very dangerous.